Search engine optimization (SEO), according to our definition, is:

 Shari Thurow / Founder & SEO Director, Omni Marketing Interactive

 SEO is optimizing digital documents for people who use search engines.
 SEO involves communicating “aboutness” in a specific context to both human users and technology.

 People locate and discover desired content by browsing, searching, and asking.
 Therefore, SEO is certainly a part of the user experience (UX).
 In Peter Morville’s User Experience Honeycomb, SEO falls under the Findable facet.

 SEO has never been about rankings only.

 Bas van den Beld / Founder, Speak with Persuasion

-SEO in 2018 is a mature business.
+SEO is a mature business.
 Your website needs to be ready on many levels.

 “Just doing the SEO thing” isn’t enough anymore.
 You need to understand who you are targeting.
 You need to be ready for mobile and security.